 Best Plastic Breastfeeding Bottle

 Your baby should love the appearance of this bottle set.
-The large, flesh-colored nipple is surprisingly boob-like, and looks and feels like the real deal.
-It’s so realistic-looking your baby might do a double take when they see it.
+The large, flesh-colored nipple is surprisingly boob-like, looking and feeling like the real deal.
+It is so realistic that your baby might do a double-take when they see it.

-The slow-flow nipples and the nipple design help ward off baby fussiness caused by colic.
-They don’t contain BPA, and the super wide necks mean you’ll be able to clean them in seconds.
+The slow-flow nipples and spiraled interior design help ward off fussiness caused by colic.
+They are BPA-free, and the super wide necks mean you can clean them in seconds with a standard sponge.

 Pros